France identifies a new variant of covid called IHU

 According to this center specialized in infectious diseases, created and directed by the controversial doctor Didier Raoult, the first of these cases found by scientists occurred in the town of Forcalquier, in the department of Alpes de Haute Provence.

-A dozen are known to be associated with trips to Cameroon in the Marseille region.
+A dozen are known to be in the Marseille region associated with trips to Cameroon.

 This variant contains 46 mutations, that is to say even more than omicron, and is one of the two derivatives of B.1.640 that had been located at the end of September in the Republic of Congo.

-A peculiar element of the “IHU variant is that one of its mutations is associated with a possible increase in the transmission of the virus.
+A peculiar element of the “IHU variant is that one of its mutations is associated with a possible increased transmission of the virus.